WHAT SERVICES DOES LSF PROVIDE?

 How are the programs funded?

 The Lone Survivor Foundation covers all expenses for each program with funds donated by generous sponsors, so there are no costs for those who attend.
 LSF Program Staff will coordinate with SMs/Vets and unit commanders to make travel arrangements.

 How are participants selected?

 Active Duty Service members, Veterans and their immediate family members are eligible to attend LSF sessions.
 When an application is received, it is reviewed by the Program Manager for two factors – First, client needs as they pertain to combat PTSD, mTBI, Chronic pain and Military Sexual Trauma.
 Second, the level of function and client capability to participate in and benefit from our program.
 Each applicant will be interviewed by the program manager, and these factors, as well as others, are assessed at that time.
 The LSF Post-Traumatic Growth Program provides support to individuals with mild PTSD, mild TBI, Chronic pain and Military Sexual Trauma.
 The LSF program does not provide therapeutic support for Individuals who have moderate or severe levels of these issues.
 The Program Manager will confer with the SM/Vet’s medical provider to confirm their appropriateness for attending the session.

 Are the sessions recreational?

 No, the LSF programs are therapeutic in nature.
-We utilize psycho-educational groups, Equine Assisted Learning and individual sessions.
+We utilize psycho-educational groups and individual sessions.
 We are not a medical treatment program.
 We work with SMs/Vets on educational, solution focused, and experiential techniques to facilitate their healing and growth.

 What can participants do outside of sessions?

 Our programs are held on serene and relaxing facilities, which typically include activities such as hiking, fishing, basketball, lawn games, etc. available for individuals to participate in as they wish.
 We do not conduct hunting or shooting activities.
 We do not allow alcohol at our programs.

 Where are the sessions held?

-Lone Survivor Foundation sessions are currently held at facilities near Houston, TX.
+Lone Survivor Foundation sessions are currently held at facilities near Houston, TX and Fayetteville, NC.

 Who is able to attend?